Who should I contact if I have questions, or I want to talk through a LaneStarter idea?

 How is LaneStarter different from other one-time funding?

 LaneStarter funds are available to all college departments.
 The funds aren’t restricted in terms of academic/college services/capital expense requirements like most other types of funding.
 Also, LaneStarter works on a rolling submission schedule, which means that you can submit a proposal at any time, and it will be considered by the committee once the next deadline has passed.
-Requests are reviewed by the LaneStarter committee in Fall, Winter and Spring terms, and proposals are generally due at the end of the 8th week of the term.
 For the current term deadline, see the LaneStarter web page.

 How do I calculate the total cost of my idea?